securityMB/bentkowski.info/src/posts/2014/gmail-and-google-tale-of-two-xss-es.md

 ---
 title: "Gmail and Google+ - tale of two XSS-es"
 date: "2014-06-14"
+description: "A story of two XSS-es; including one via cookie"
 ---

 Note: you can also read [Polish version of this post](http://sekurak.pl/xss-owanie-google-a-czyli-opowiesc-o-dwoch-xss-ach/) on Sekurak